Apurva130401/nextjs-portfolio-template/README.md

 ## 📊 Google Sheets Setup (Free Database)
 1. Create a new Google Sheet.
-2. Go to **Extensions > Apps Script**.
-3. Columns to add (according to the code below, you can change as per your wish)
+2. Columns to add (according to the code below, you can change as per your wish)
     ```
          A1        B1       C1       D1          E1          F1                 G1               H1
     Created At	  Name	  Email	  Business	   Service	 Project Budget	  Project Timeline	  Description
      ```
+3. Go to **Extensions > Apps Script**
-5. Paste the following code:
+4. Paste the following code:
     ```javascript
     function doPost(e) {
       const sheet = SpreadsheetApp.getActiveSpreadsheet().getActiveSheet();